Mulga Bill’s Bicycle Band

 All 33 items from the three programs (minus the narrative) are available for download.

-Once the band went full time with eight members it was no longer able to make a living without extensive travel and touring, and they bought and fitted out a bus with 8 bunks and a kitchen to live and tour in.
+Once the band went full time with eight members it was no longer able to make a living without extensive travel and touring, and they bought and fitted out a former bus with 8 bunks and a kitchen to live and tour in.
 Much of the core work in 1973 involved intensive concert tours for State Arts Councils across the whole of Victoria, New South Wales, Tasmania and Queensland.
-In 1973 the Band took the bus to NSW and spent a memorable week at Nimbin during the 1973 Aquarius Festival.
+In 1973 the Band took the bus to NSW and spent a memorable week camping on the festival grounds at Nimbin during the 1973 Aquarius Festival.
 The half hour Australian TV documentary series Big Country featured the band during its 1973 Queensland tour (during which its LP record was also recorded).
-Being broadcast nationally Big Country brought the band exceptionally valuable publicity.
+Being broadcast nationally, Big Country brought the band exceptionally valuable publicity.

 The only overseas trip the band undertook was to play and represent Australia at the World Cup Soccer Final opening concert in Frankfurt, (West) Germany in June 1974.

 In 1974 the band completed two repeat Arts Council tours of NSW and Queensland, the latter lasting eight weeks and covering much of the huge state.
+We were flown in to Cape York Aboriginal and Torres Strait Islander communities, Weipa and Thursday Island, on a DC3.
 The band also completed extensive self organised tours of other Australian states including the Northern Territory (with their bus in 1973), in Western Australia (February 1974).
 South Australia (March 1975) and NSW (June-July 1995).

-When back at base in Melbourne between tours the work was very intensive: mostly one off well paying gigs but also including regular bush dances at the Horticultural Hall.
+When back at base in Melbourne between tours the work was very intensive: mostly one off well paying gigs but also including regular bush dances we self organised at the Horticultural Hall near Melbourne’s Trades Hall.

-By the time the band members collectively decided to cease in July 1975 the band had played in hundreds of towns and venues in the four eastern Australian states and was very well known.
+By the time the band members collectively decided to cease in July 1975 the band had played in hundreds of towns and venues in the four eastern Australian states and was very well known nationally.
 The only state where touring was limited was Western Australia.

 A map showing where the Mulga Bill’s Bicycle played across Australia between 1972 and 1978, below, gives some indication of the venues played, many of which were revisited.
 Credit for the original map to Clive Willman.